econ-ark/DemARK/README.md

 This will launch the jupyter file browser.
 The notebooks can be selected and run.

 You may also wish to activate a few notebook extensions for convenience.
-First, stop Jupyter Notebook.
-Next add the following at the command line:
+- First, stop Jupyter Notebook.
+- Next execute the following at the command line:

 ```
 # Docs on nbextensions: https://jupyter-contrib-nbextensions.readthedocs.io